WebFiori/docs/adr/0045-ai-rag-provider-interface.md

 Adapters would need to fake the vector operations (embed query, pretend to store, etc.).
 Leaky abstraction.
 Rejected.

+**Keep RetrieverInterface alongside RagProviderInterface:**
+Two interfaces for the same purpose confuses developers.
+Having both creates ambiguity about which to implement and which to depend on.
+Rejected — consolidated into `RagProviderInterface` as the single contract.

+**Embed auth in each provider:**
+Duplicates logic across GoogleRagProvider, BedrockKnowledgeBaseProvider, and any future cloud providers.
+Makes auth untestable in isolation and forces credential handling code to be repeated.
+Rejected — extracted to `Auth/` namespace as reusable utilities.

 ## Consequences

 **Easier:**